danny-avila/LibreChat/docs/install/configuration/ai_setup.md

 - Selecting `gemini-pro-vision` for messages with attachments is not necessary as it will be switched behind the scenes for you
 - Since `gemini-pro-vision`does not accept non-attachment messages, messages without attachments are automatically switched to use `gemini-pro` (otherwise, Google responds with an error)
 - With the Google endpoint, you cannot use both Vertex AI and Generative Language API at the same time.
 You must choose one or the other.
+- Some PaLM/Codey models and `gemini-pro-vision` may fail when `maxOutputTokens` is set to a high value.
+If you encounter this issue, try reducing the value through the conversation parameters.

 Setting `GOOGLE_KEY=user_provided` in your .env file sets both the Vertex AI Service Account JSON key file and the Generative Language API key to be provided from the frontend like so: